Degrees and Majors

 Master of Music in Teaching (MMT)

-The MMT is a fourteen-month degree program leading to teacher licensure and a master’s degree in teaching.
+The MMT is a 14-month degree program leading to teacher licensure and a master’s degree in teaching.
 The degree is available in integration with an Oberlin Bachelor of Music degree with a major in Performance or Composition, or after completion of a Bachelor of Music degree in Performance or Composition from an institution other than Oberlin.

-Learn more about Master of Music Teaching
+Learn more about the Master of Music Teaching program.

 Artist Diploma (ADip)

-This four-semester program, offered only in certain performance departments, is intended for a limited number of exceptionally gifted performers who have completed the BM or its equivalent, who have acquired extensive musical background through institutional or private studies or through unusual performing experiences, and who wish to concentrate on private applied study without additional course requirements.
-Oberlin Conservatory Bachelor of Music graduates may apply to the Artist Diploma program only with the recommendation of the department and approval of the Office of Associate Deans of the Conservatory.
-Students who enroll in and/or complete the Artist Diploma program may not transfer to the Bachelor of Music degree program.
+This four-semester program, offered only in certain performance departments, is intended for a limited number of exceptionally gifted performers who normally have completed the BM or its equivalent, who have acquired extensive musical background through institutional or private studies or through unusual performing experiences, and who wish to concentrate on private applied study without additional course requirements.
+Oberlin Conservatory of Music's Bachelor of Music graduates may apply to the Artist Diploma program only with the recommendation of the department and approval of the Office of Associate Deans of the Conservatory.
+Students who enroll in and or complete the Artist Diploma program may not transfer to the Bachelor of Music degree program.